 Today is World Health Day, and the World Health Organization will once again gather key people around the globe to discuss and participate events that aim to help communities worldwide be aware of any health concerns affecting the world.
-Just like 2018, the theme of World Health Day 2019 is "Universal Health Coverage."
-The organization aims to ensure that everyone can obtain the care they need, when they need it, right in the heart of the community.
-While the goal is to improve health care in general, a lot of people are hoping that the organization would set the spotlight on allergies and its impact on the world.

 A study published in the medical journal, JAMA Network Open, suggests that children with autism spectrum disorders or ASDs, are more prone to have food, respiratory, or skin allergy.
 ASDs are neurodevelopmental disorders that begin early in childhood and last throughout a person's life.
 People with ASDs have difficulty communicating and interacting socially.

 In commemoration of the National Autism Awareness Month, researchers around the world are working hard to find causes and treatments for children with autism spectral disorder (ASD).